 Thirty years later, when plans for Spaceport America, the country's only purpose-built commercial spaceflight facility, began moving forward, she was fascinated to discover the important role New Mexico has played in the development of space travel.
 She decided to herald that unheralded history by writing the only book to document the historic events in the state and the personal stories of the people who accomplished them.
 Out of this World: New Mexico's Contributions to Space Travel was published in the spring of 2011.

-Loretta is a member of the National Space Society and the Historical Society of New Mexico.
+Loretta is a Space Ambassasor for the National Space Society and a member of the Historical Society of New Mexico's Speakers Bureau.

 Loretta (Hood) Hall [center] as a high school senior, class of 1964, in Huntington Beach, CA.